weiji14/letsjustwander/_posts/developing-behaviours-by-starting-with-why.md

 In it, one of the points made was to put all the good bits in the beginning of the sentence, at the start of the abstract, the first few chapters of your thesis!
 Don't leave all the juicy parts to the end of the text, people want to know **why** your work is original.

-It is almost a running joke in academia that you skim the abstract and conclusions of a paper to get at the core idea being put forward.
+It is almost a running joke in academia that you just need to skim the abstract and conclusions of a paper to get at the core idea being put forward.
 Really though, you don't want to lose a reader by putting all your effort in the conclusion and writing your abstract at the last minute.
 Capture the audience, put your best foot forward - in the beginning!

 Besides business and writing, you also apply this line of thought to other fields!
-In personal finance, you are often told to come up with a goal.
+In the personal finance world I sometimes blog about, you are often told to come up with a goal first.
+Yes, set a goal before coming up with a budget or finding a financial advisor!

 Not just any goal though, you need to think hard about **Why** you want to reach that goal.
-The **How** you do it is simply maths and grit, and the **What** is the dopamine rush when you reach that goal.
+The **How** you do it is simply maths and grit, and the **What** is the reason behind the dopamine rush when you reach that goal.

 Did you know that there's even a formalized way to write it out?
 I discovered this as I started creating unit tests and fell down a rabbit hole to...